 snowbirding in your 30s

-As noted, a tablet or e-reader is a great substitute for hard copies of books.
-Depending on your comfort level, a laptop, tablet or smartphone also eliminates the need for other costly electronics.
+We’ve already established that a tablet or e-reader is a great substitute for physical books.
+Depending on your comfort level, a laptop, tablet, or smartphone also eliminates the need for other costly electronics.
+Just don’t forget your charger!

-If you have a laptop and a smartphone, you won’t need to spend money on the following:
+If you have a laptop and a smartphone, you’ll have the option to skip these items:

 • Television (stream TV online)